 With all the buzz about keto, low-carb diets have once again risen in popularity.
 As a result, the diet debates have seemingly hit an all-time high.
 This is not the first time, nor will it be the last that we’ll be discussing low-carb vs. low-fat diets and which is better and healthier.

 Most recently, a new study published in The Lancet Public Health added ammunition to the diet wars.
-It found that both low-carb diets (70%) were associated with increased risk of mortality.1 (This is science speak for death.)
+It found that both low-carb diets (<40% of calories from carbs) and high-carb diets (>70%) were associated with increased risk of mortality.1 (This is science speak for death.)
 The researchers studied the dietary intake of 15,428 American adults (aged 45 – 64) over the course of 25 years.
 They found a moderate carb intake of about 50 – 55% of calories seemed to be the sweet spot for minimizing the risk of mortality.

 Perhaps more striking, the study found low-carb diets that favored more animal-based foods increased the risk of mortality compared to low-carb diets more heavily plant-based.
 These actually decreased the risk of mortality.